Part of the Advance America chain · locations

 Advance America's Montebello location sits at 518 N Montebello Blvd in central Los Angeles County, providing immediate access to payday and title loans for residents of Montebello and surrounding neighborhoods.
 The storefront operates as a standalone location, making it easy to find and park.
 Hours are Monday through Friday 10 AM to 6 PM, and Saturday 9 AM to 1 PM; the store is closed Sundays.

-If you need urgent cash in Montebello, CA, bring a valid ID, proof of income (recent pay stub or bank statement), and a blank check from your active checking account.
-Quick approval and same-day funding are available for qualified applicants.
+If you need urgent expense context in Montebello, CA, bring a valid ID, proof of income (recent pay stub or bank statement), and a blank check from your active checking account. application-timing claims and provider-stated funding timing are available for qualified applicants.

 Services & Features